Hawthorn Berry Benefits

 by Barry Keate

 Magnesium may be the most commonly deficient mineral in human nutrition.
-It is known as the calming or anti-stress mineral and is very important to many human functions.
+It is known as a calming or anti-stress mineral and is very important to many human functions.
 Magnesium is a mineral needed by every cell of the body.
 About half of the body’s stores are found inside cells of body tissues and organs, and half are combined with calcium and phosphorus in bone.

 Only 1 percent of the magnesium in the body is found in the blood.
 The body works very hard to keep blood levels of magnesium constant.
 Because the body easily eliminates excess magnesium, toxicity is nearly unknown, although an excess can cause loose stools or diarrhea.
-Deficiency is quite common and can lead to muscle cramps, fatigue, irritability and insomnia.
+Deficiency is quite common and can lead to muscle cramps, fatigue, irritability, and insomnia.

 The key body functions of magnesium are: